LetsGetChecked Mail-In STI Test Kit Review: Basic 3 (Chlamydia, Gonorrhea, & Trichomoniasis)

 - Labeled test tube with some preservative solution in it

 - Folded urine collection cup

-- APRIL 2020 UPDATE: there’s now a pipette so that you can transfer a controlled amount into the tube!
+- A pipette so that you can transfer a controlled amount into the tube!

 - Biohazard envelope